lordnhoj1/Inio-Home-DOS/README.md

 # about INIO
 inio is a name/idea that came from a reduction of the words input and output in(put)io(utput). under this name i have released inio HOME, inio SERVER, and soon inio ENTERPRISE. this project was made for me to grow my luau skills and share a piece of actually useful (i never make useful code) code with the funni lego community. yes i know httpservice is sandboxed but im trying to find a workaround rn.

+# how to use the new inio installer
+download and unzip the folder, run installer.bat, and follow the instructions on the terminal. itll put the downloaded files in the same directory as itself.
+FYI the powershell code is terrible but it works so im not changing it

 tysm for reading and/or installing inio! kind regards, clL (@lordnhoj1)